-- Yufna Soldier Wolf, Tribal Advocacy, Coordinator
+- yufna Soldier Wolf, Tribal Advocacy Coordinator

 Water is necessary for all life on the planet.
 Due to the way water moves across and under the landscape and has historically been allocated and managed by different regulators and stakeholders, dedicated watchdogging is crucial to ensure comprehensive water quality protections across the state.
+You helped keep water clean for drinking, wildlife, and recreation.